mikessh/migmap/README.md

 ## Motivation

-While being a gold standard of V-(D)-J mapping, the following limitations apply to IgBlast:
+IgBlast is an excellent  of V-(D)-J mapping tool able to correctly map even severely hypermutated antibody variants.
+While being a gold standard, the following limitations apply to IgBlast:

 - It doesn't extract sequence of CDR3 region directly, neither provide coordinates for CDR3 region in reads.
 It reports reference Cys residue of Variable segment and Variable segment end in CDR3, but not Phe/Trp residue of J segment that marks the end of CDR3

-- Output is not straightforward to parse and summarize, which is important to count clonotype diversity of high-throughput sequencing sample
+- Output is not straightforward to parse and summarize to a readable clonotype abundance table containing CDR3 sequences, segment assignments and list of somatic hypermutations

 - It doesn't account for sequence quality

-- It cannot group reads into clonotypes
+- It is somewhat hard to make it running with a custom segment reference and species other than human and mouse

 ## Features